 Quick Answer

 The Child Disability Benefit (CDB) is a tax-free monthly top-up paid alongside the Canada Child Benefit to families of children under 18 with an approved Disability Tax Credit.
 For 2025-2026, the maximum is approximately $3,411 per year per child ($284 per month).
 The benefit is income-tested and reduced for higher-income families.
-No separate application is needed once your child has DTC approval and you receive CCB.
+A separate CDB application is generally not needed if the child has DTC approval and you receive CCB.

 The Child Disability Benefit (CDB) is a federal tax-free monthly payment administered by the Canada Revenue Agency.
 It supplements the Canada Child Benefit (CCB) for families raising a child under 18 who has been approved for the Disability Tax Credit.
 The benefit is meant to recognise the additional costs of caring for a child with a severe and prolonged impairment.